artsy/artsy.github.io/_posts/2021-04-15-accessing-the-relay-store.markdown

 author: anna
 ---

+I recently encountered a problem where client-side data (returned from a Relay query) became out of sync after a user interaction.
+How can we make sure our data is consistent while maintaining a single source of truth?
+This post explores why a developer might want to update client-side data locally, the basics of Relay and its store, and how to delete records in the store when you're not using a mutation.

+## Relay x Artsy x Me

 Relay is a GraphQL client library maintained by Facebook engineers and enables rapid client-side data fetching in React applications.
 [Artsy's adoption of Relay][why-does-artsy-use-relay] coincided with our move toward using React Native for our mobile work around 2016.
 I joined Artsy as an engineer in November of 2020 (after